Take Off Your Colours: Background

-You Me at Six formed in Weybridge, Surrey in 2004.
-The band's line-up consisted of vocalist Josh Franceschi, guitarists Max Helyer and Chris Miller, bassist Matt Barnes, and drummer Joe Phillips.
-The group released an EP, We Know What It Means to Be Alone in 2006, after which, Phillips left the band.
-Dan Flint, a friend the band had gone to college with, was initially asked to fill in on drums for a tour.
-He ended up becoming Phillips' permanent replacement following the band's appearance at Slam Dunk Festival 2007.
+You Me at Six had a heavy focus on performing in Surrey and parts of London.
+They traveled to these shows, which had been planned through the Myspace platform, by travelling via MegaBus.
+In April 2007, they appeared at a showcase of up-and-coming artists at the Camden Underworld in London, and by the following month, they supported Saosin in Leeds.
+These performances attracted attention from Kerrang! and NME.
+At the end of May 2007, they opened the Slam Dunk Festival, which allowed them to grow their fan base outside of their regional scene.
+Phillips left the band amidst creative differences on their direction.
+Dan Flint, another college friend, was initially asked to fill in on drums for a tour.
+He ended up becoming Phillips' permanent replacement after Slam Dunk.
 Ben Ray, who ran the festival, was interested in managing the band and putting out their music.
-They played a show at the Camden Underworld in London in June 2007; by this point, they had acquired a press agent and were starting to attract attention from people in the music industry.
-The band then released another EP later in 2007.
+They played another show at the Camden Underworld in June 2007; by this point, they had acquired a press agent and were starting to attract attention from people in the music industry.

-You Me at Six went on tour with Elliot Minor, during which both bands released singles.
+Over the next two months, they played support slots for one-off shows with Paramore and Furthest Drive, and joined This Is Goodbye on their national tour.
+Around this time, You Me at Six self-released an untitled EP.
+Preceded by a show supporting Fightstar, You Me at Six went on tour with Elliot Minor, during which both bands released singles.
 "Save It for the Bedroom" was released on 22 October 2007 through Slam Dunk Records, a label co-founded by the band with help from their manager and fans.
-The single featured "You've Made Your Made (So Sleep in It)" as the B-side, and both tracks would later appear on Take Off Your Colours.
+The single featured "You've Made Your Bed (So Sleep in It)" as the B-side, and both tracks would later appear on Take Off Your Colours.
 A music video for "Save It for the Bedroom" had been released a few days prior and was directed by Lawrence Hardy.
 The band's release sold more copies than Elliot Minor's single, which was released through a major label.
 This situation made it clear to the band that, according to Franceschi, "major labels are good but over the years they have totally lost touch of what sells."
 By this time, the group was in discussion with a range of independent and major labels.